Dere Street Barristers is committed to a modern, flexible and friendly approach providing our clients with the highest quality of service.

 Solicitors and other practising lawyers, as well as public access clients are invited to contact us for a quote for our barristers’ services.

-We recognise how important it is for our professional and lay clients to understand the potential cost involved when instructing a barrister on matters that fall outside the public funding framework.
-Chambers provide a transparent fee structure that can be discussed by contacting any member of our clerking team that is led by Head Clerk, Phil Paxton.
+Chambers provide a transparent fee structure.
+This can be discussed by contacting any member of our clerking team that is led by Head Clerk, Phil Paxton.